 - In the left-side navigation pane, click Clusters.

-Select a region to deploy the ACK cluster.
+Select a region to deploy the cluster.

 - Key is required.
 Value is optional.

 - Keys are not case-sensitive.
-A key must be 1 to 64 characters in length, and cannot start with aliyun, http://, or https://.
+A key must be 1 to 64 characters in length, and cannot start with aliyun, acs:, http://, or https://.

-Terms of Service Read and select Terms of Service and Disclaimer
+Terms of Service Read and select Terms of Service and Disclaimer.

-- Click Create Cluster on the right side of the page.You can find the newly created cluster on the Clusters page.
+- On the right side of the page, click Create Cluster.You can find the newly created cluster on the Clusters page.

-- Register an external Kubernetes cluster.
+- Register an on-premises cluster.

 - On the details page of the cluster, click the Connection Information tab.

-in the cluster.
-For more information, see Use kubectl to connect to a Kubernetes cluster.
+You can use kubeconfig to connect to the cluster and deploy applications in the cluster.
+For more information, see Use kubectl to connect to an ACK cluster.